rustviz/rustviz-tutorial/src/lifetime.md

 </div>

 `'a` should be able to encompass the lifetime of all three references and be as small as possible, so as to reduce the amount of constraint bound to the programmer.
-In this case, `'a = [#4, #11]`, the same as the lifetime of `r`.
-Otherwise, the borrow checker will turn down even the correct usage of some references, since the lifetime assigned to that reference ends earlier than it should.
-Say the borrow checker assigns `'a = [#4, #9]`, then it will turn down `println!("r is {}",r);` on line 10, since `r` should have been dropped on line 9 thus any use of `r` will be considered dangerous.
-But it's obvious that the borrow checker is being over-protective, since accessing the path of `r` is totally safe, as `r` is pointing to one of `a` and `b` and both of these variables still have life on line 10.
+In this case, `'a = [#4, #10]`, the same as the lifetime of `r`.
+Try hover on the SVG to see more!

 ## Lifetime Parameter in Structs